caoruikai/Learn-Use-Create/udacity-NLP/lecture-notes.md

     - As a result, for each document, a fake document was simulated.
     - Calculate the error of the similarity between fake documents and true documents.
     - Adjust the parameters to move towards maximum similarity (how?)

+## Lesson 3 - Sentiment Analysis

+Classification between good and bad by:

+- classification algorithms
+- RNN & LSTM to consider order of words

+## Lesson 4 - Sequence to Sequence

+- To build a translation machine or a chatbot, one needs a RNN that use a sequence as the input, and output another sequence (at the same time or after a time period of delay).

+- Architectures: input -> encoder -> context(state) vector -> decoder -> output where encoder and decoder are two different RNNs

+- encoder: every word input into encoder and a vector was generated; For next iteration, next word together with previous vector was input into encoder and a new vector was generated.
+When all words exhausted in a sequence (sentence), the final vector (as context) was input into decoder.

+## Lesson 5 - Attention used in Sequence to Sequence

+- Encoder: the encoder in StoS only outputs one context vector; while attention version outputs all vectors corresponding to all words.

+- Attention Decoders were able to use all vectors from encoders to generate output, and can adjust the order of sequence as needed.

+- A score is assigned to each vector and all scores are normalized using softmax function.
+A final vector is the weighted average of all vector with normalized vector as weights.

+- Choices of scoring functions: additive (Bahdanau) attention v.s. multiplicative (Luong) attention

+- multiplicative scoring function
+    - dot product: dot product of decoder hidden state and each encoder hidden state (only applicable when both are of the same dimension)
+    - general: add a weight matrix between the product of hidden states, which allows difference between the dimensions of encoder and decoder hidden space
+    - concat: concatenate encoder and decoder vectors and input them into a single layer feed forward NN and output scores

+- Transformer
+    - encoder
+        - feed-forward layer
+        - self-attention layer
+    - decoder
+        - feed-forward layer
+        - encoder-decoder attention
+        - self-attention layer

 # Extracurricular